mbdavid/LiteDB/README.md

 - Serverless NoSQL Document Store
 - Simple API similar to MongoDB
 - 100% C# code for .NET 3.5 in a single DLL (less than 200kb)
-- Support for Portable UWP/PCL (thanks to @szurgot)
+- Support for Portable UWP/PCL (thanks to @negue and @szurgot)
 - ACID transactions
 - Data recovery after write failure (journal mode)
 - Datafile encryption using DES (AES) cryptography
-- Map your POCO classes to `BsonDocument`
+- Map your POCO classes to `BsonDocument` using attributs or fluent API
 - Store files and stream data (like GridFS in MongoDB)
 - Single data file storage (like SQLite)
 - Index document fields for fast search (up to 16 indexes per collection)